Analysis and control of Raman phonon dynamics for enhanced optical frequency conversion: Linear phonon-mediated process

-Raman gain suppression occurs when the wave-vector-matching condition $\triangle\beta'=2\beta^P-\beta^S-\beta^{AS}=0$ is satisfied due to a delicate balance between phonon annihilation and creation, yielding zero nonlinear Raman gain \cite{Bloembergen1964,Hsieh1974,Perry1985,Duncan1986,Boyd2008}.
-It originates from the coupled action between instantaneous nonlinear phase modulation and Raman gain, and therefore cannot be neglected even in media with strong Raman nonlinearity, where the instantaneous contribution is dominated by the pulse-following Raman-induced index in the long-pulse regime \cite{Chen2024}.
-In contrast, for linear phonon-mediated interactions, the same condition $\triangle\beta'=0$ corresponds to simultaneous generation of both Stokes and anti-Stokes fields [Eq.~(\ref{eq:phonon_wave_A2})].
+In the nonlinear-amplification picture, degenerate CARS should not occur, due to Raman gain suppression.
+When the wave-vector-matching condition ${\triangle\beta_P}={2\beta^P}-\beta^S-\beta^{AS}=0$ is satisfied through a delicate balance of phonon annihilation and creation, the nonlinear Raman gain is zero \cite{Bloembergen1964,Hsieh1974,Perry1985,Duncan1986,Boyd2008}.
+This originates in the coupling of instantaneous nonlinear phase modulation and Raman gain, and therefore cannot be neglected even in media with strong Raman nonlinearity, where the instantaneous contribution is dominated by the pulse-following Raman-induced index in the long-pulse regime \cite{Chen2024}.
+In contrast, for linear phonon-mediated interactions, the same condition ${\triangle\beta_P}=0$ corresponds to simultaneous generation of both Stokes and anti-Stokes fields [Eq.~(\ref{eq:phonon_wave_A2})].
 Pre-existing phonons, generated by a strong pump and its Stokes field, seed and sustain the scattering processes, overcoming the nonlinear Raman gain suppression.
 This is precisely the mechanism that enables degenerate CARS under perfect wave-vector matching.